-Before introducing the different translations for which we will us F{Υ} as target calculus, let us briefly discuss the expressiveness of the system.
-To be more precise, we are interested in the expressiveness that is required to define F{Υ} (independently of the source calculus).
-As the reader would have observed, not only do we need to manipulate lists of types and their size, but our definition of coercions involves a form of dependent types (as in $\sigma^{+{\Upsilon}}$ and $\uparrow{\Upsilon}\sigma$).
+Before introducing the different translations for which we will us F_T as target calculus, let us briefly discuss the expressiveness of the system.
+To be more precise, we are interested in the expressiveness that is required to define F_T (independently of the source calculus).
+As the reader would have observed, not only do we need to manipulate lists of types and their size, but our definition of coercions involves a form of dependent types (as in σ^{+T} and $\prod_T \sigma$).
 Even if we could have thought to different presentations, it seems that there is a minimal form of dependent types (namely to have access to the size of lists) that we cannot get rid of.
-In particular, it seems very unlikely that our calculus could be embed into system F or Cardelli's system F <..
+In particular, it seems very unlikely that our calculus could be embed into system F or Cardelli's system $F{<T}$.

 In turn, it is clear that various dependent type theories are expressive enough to define F{Υ} .
-As an example, in Appendix E we give an overview of how how F{Υ} can be expressed in Coq through a shallow embedding15.
+As an example, in Figure 7 we give an overview of how F{Υ} can be expressed in Coq through a shallow embedding.
+We give more details in Appendix E15.